bbauska/W3Cx-5of5/README.md

 11. 6
 </pre>

-Indeed, the string s behaves like an array, it has the length property like an array, and we can access individual characters using indexes that go from 0 to length-1, like arrays&#41;
+<p>Indeed, the string s behaves like an array, it has the length property
+like an array, and we can access individual characters using indexes that go from 0 to length-1, like arrays&#41;</p>

-However&#41; they are not quite the same as arrays!
+<p>However&#41; they are not quite the same as arrays!</p>

-You cannot add elements to strings using a non-existent index, you cannot use the push/pop methods for adding/removing  characters at the end of the string:
+<p>You cannot add elements to strings using a non-existent index, you
+cannot use the push/pop methods for adding/removing  characters at the end of the string:</p>

 <pre>
 1.  s.push(&apos; Buffa&apos;);